Nicsena/api/README.md

 - `/testing/:key/variables` - See list of variables.
 - `/testing/:key/Spotify/GetRecentlyPlayed` - Get recently played song from Spotify.
 - `/testing/:key/Spotify/GetCurrentPlaying` - Get current song that is being played from Spotify.

+## Routes

+Rotues for endpoints are located in `/routes/`.

+- `/routes/spotify.js` - Route for Spotify endpoints.
+- `/routes/testing.js` - Route for Testing endponts.
+Testing endpoints only work when the environment variable `NODE_ENV` is set to `development`.